ZackAkil/rgb-neural-net/README.md

 ### Notes

 Serial communication was becoming incredably slow when testing sending alot of requests.
-This turns out to be becuase i had teh arduino printing stuff to the serial line aswell and the raspberry pi was not readining it.
+This turns out to be becuase I had the arduino printing to the serial line whilst the raspberry pi was not readining it.
 This filled up the cach of the arduino and puts a 1 second delay on all further communication. https://arduino.stackexchange.com/questions/22816/serial-communication-dead-slow-after-a-while

 When starting the server, the first led can become frozen at its initial colour, restarting the power to the strip will fix this.